iainhouston/iainhouston.github.io/DrupalVM-for-BAPC.markdown

 3. **Drush:**

     Getting `drush` right has taken a lot of my bandwidth over various releases.
-I now take the approach of using a single, locally installed `drush` that is aliased to the `vendor/bin` directory on the host machine; uses `<project root>/drush/sites` locally for this website's aliases, and, because NFS has the devlopment server accessing exacly the same `drush` binary for execution in both host and guest machines - i.e. in MacOS host and Linux guest VM -  we know we're at exactly the same `drush` relesase: host (a.k.a.controller); dev server; and live server.
+I now take the approach of using a single, locally installed `drush` that is aliased to the `vendor` directory on the host machine; uses `<project root>/drush/sites` locally for this website's aliases, and, because NFS has the devlopment server accessing exacly the same `drush` binary for execution in both host and guest machines - i.e. in MacOS host and Linux guest VM -  we know we're at exactly the same `drush` relesase: host (a.k.a.controller); dev server; and live server.

 Encrypted secrets